Reducing string concatenations from ngTemplates

 Conclusion

-in our application using the latest Chrome version - A faster evaluation and load time due to string concatenations removal (nice side effect!)
+• faster evaluation and load time due to the removal of string concatenations (a nice side effect!)

-- No noticeable changes in Firefox and Safari
+• no noticeable changes in Firefox and Safari